richcar58/sqlexpr-javacc/README.md

 >       // For the LIKE to evaluate to true, the value of firstName must start with "George_"
 >       "firstName LIKE 'George#_%' ESCAPE '#'";

+**Alternate Implementation**

+The [sqlexpr-congocc](https://github.com/richcar58/sqlexpr-congocc) parser recognizes the same language as sqlexpr-javacc, but was generated using the [CongoCC](https://parsers.org/) parser generator.
+CongoCC derives from JavaCC and is still being actively maintained.
+The only behavioral difference between the two generated parsers is that sqlexpr-javacc caches recently parsed expressions whereas sqlexpr-congocc does not.
+Unless this built-in caching is wanted, sqlexpr-congocc will benefit most from future development.

 ## Building SqlExprParser

 Instructions assume Linux or a Unix-like operating system.